Vaccinating Your Pet

 PLEASE check with you veterinarian about their recommendations on vaccines for your animals.

-Other available cats- At this time there are no other cats available for adoption.
+Featured Cats: At this time there are no cats available for adoption.

 The City of Mesquite Animal Shelter located at 795 Hardy Way is open for adoptions from 11am until 1 pm, Monday through Saturday, Sunday 1pm -3pm.
 Please call 702-346-7415 during these hours to speak to the front desk.
 Animal Control may be reached by phone or voicemail at 702-346-5268